LinkdropHQ/linkdrop-sdk/README.md

 // Check if the ClaimLink instance is from the latest version (3.14) and can call an appropriate method if (claimLink instanceof ClaimLink) {
-  // call methods from the latest version
+  // call methods for the latest version of Linkdrop SDK ClaimLink } else if (claimLink instanceof ClaimLinkV3_11) {
-} else if (claimLink instanceof ClaimLinkV3_11) {
+  // call methods for version 3.11 of Linkdrop SDK ClaimLink } else if (claimLink instanceof ClaimLinkV2) {
-  // call methods for 3.11 version of Linkdrop SDK
+  // call methods for version 2 of Linkdrop SDK ClaimLink }
-}
 ```

 `ClaimLink.claimUrl` is the URL shared with recipient.
 It is never stored in a remote database, so this property is going be `null` on retrieval.
 New claim URL can be generated with a `claimLink.generateClaimUrl` method call if needed.

 ### ClaimLink properties: